 Archaeological sites in Namibia are protected under the National Heritage Act of 2004 (No. 27 of 2004).
-Evidence shows that the emergence of modern humans and their ancestors have lived in Namibia for more than one million years, and there are fossil remains of lineal hominin ancestors as early as the Miocene Epoch (Kinahan, 2017).
-Namibia has a relatively complete sequence covering the mid-Pleistocene to Recent Holocene period, represented by thousands of archaeological sites mainly concentrated in the central highlands, escarpment, and Namib Desert.
+Evidence shows that the emergence of modern humans and their ancestors has occurred in Namibia for more than one million years, and there are fossil remains of lineal hominin ancestors as early as the Miocene Epoch (Kinahan, 2017).
+Namibia has a relatively complete sequence spanning the mid-Pleistocene to the Recent Holocene, represented by thousands of archaeological sites, mainly concentrated in the central highlands, the escarpment, and the Namib Desert.